Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 \subsection{Linearized gravity}

-QFT has been succesfully applied to both strong and electroweak interaction, which are described in terms of local gauge field theories.
-The local gauge symmetry in the SM ensures that the theory is perturbatively renormalizable \cite{'tHooft1}; this means that there is an effective decoupling of the high energy degrees of freedom from the low energy predictions, so the infinities that appear in the perturbative expansion can be absorbed in redefinitions of the parameters of the theory that are experimentally measurable.
+QFT has been successfully applied to both strong and electroweak interaction, successfully described in terms of local gauge field theories.
+It is precisely this local gauge symmetry that ensures that the SM is perturbatively renormalizable~\cite{'tHooft1}, i.e. there is an effective decoupling of the high-energy degrees of freedom from the low energy predictions.
+Thus, infinities appearing in the perturbative expansion can be absorbed in redefinitions of parameters of the theory that are experimentally measurable.

-Gauge invariance+renormalizability seem to be two of the cornerstones of our understanding of present high energy physics.
+Gauge invariance and renormalizability seem to be two of the cornerstones of our understanding of present high energy physics.
 One then may wonder why not try the same program with GR.
 We begin with the Einstein-Hilbert action